 Parent Note: Remind the kids to bounce it gently!
 Remember it is NAKED.
 It's only held together by a membrane, so be prepared to clean up a potential mess.

-While they play, talk with your kids and ask…
+While the kids play, talk with them and ask...

 What do you think is going on here?
 How'd this happen?!?